enso-org/enso-archive/doc/design/engine/function-call-flow.md

 function's discretion.

-Therefore, all application arguments are actually treated as thunks and only evaluated at call-site when needed, based on the function signature.
+Therefore, all application arguments are actually treated as thunks and only evaluated at call-site when the function signature defines them as eager.

 Argument execution is happening inside the `ArgumentSorterNode`.